emmapa/proximity_kit/PK_MUV/README.md

 * the kit sent the MUV message to the MUV server

 If the Tag light blinks: green-read, it means the tag doesn't have the credential of the MUV project.<br>
-If the Tag light blinks: green-blue, it means the tag was recognised as MUV, but the the kit couldn't connect to the WiFi.
+If the Tag light blinks: green-blue, it means the tag was recognised as MUV, but the the kit couldn't connect to the WiFi.<br>
 If the the light blinks: green-aqua, it means the tag was recognised as MUV, it could connect to the WiFi but it couldn't reach the MUV server.

 #### Check Routine